roger-/proxmox-igpu-nuc6cayh/README.md

 echo 0 > rom
 ```

+Then transfer the file `intel_hd500.rom` someplace safe (e.g. using `scp` or a USB flash drive), revert your BIOS settings and reboot back into Proxmox.

 ## 2.2: Fixing ROM
-Then transfer the file `intel_hd500.rom` someplace safe and reboot back into Proxmox.
-Next you need to compile and run `rom-fixer` (you can do this in a VM):
+Next you need to compile and run `rom-fixer` (you can do this in a Proxmox VM):

 ```bash
 git clone https://github.com/awilliam/rom-parser